Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 • Where you have a direct translation of your website content from one language to another.
 For example, there’s a German translation of your webpage whose original content is in English.

-Search engines have a few different tricks up their sleeve when choosing which language to put their search results in.
-They can use a user’s IP address as a guide, the hreflang=x-default tag can be extremely useful in situations where the user may key in their query in a foreign language.
+They can use a user’s IP address as a guide, the hreflang tag can be extremely useful in situations where the user may key in their query in a foreign language.

 This can aid in reducing bounce rates from users who wish to find a website in the language they have searched in, adding to a positive user experience.
-However, if you do not provide a language in a specific country, you can use x-default to label your situation and direct your user appropriately:

 <link rel="alternate" href="http://example.com/en-gb" hreflang="en-gb" />